St. Kitts and Nevis Biometric Passport Modernisation: What Existing Economic Citizens Need to Know

 The Government has set the data protection standards at the level expected of a modern sovereign passport regime.
 Three points are worth noting because they materially distinguish this programme from less rigorous schemes.

 First, all biometric data is encrypted at the point of capture and transmitted directly to systems owned and fully controlled by the Government of St. Kitts and Nevis.
-Third-party service providers — the firms physically operating the capture appointments — function solely as capture agents.
+Third-party service providers, the firms physically operating the capture appointments, function solely as capture agents.

 Second, those third-party providers are legally restricted from broader access.
 They cannot store biometric data locally, cannot access wider Government systems, and cannot use the data for any purpose other than the capture appointment itself.

 Third, the programme complies with International Civil Aviation Organisation Document 9303, the global standard governing machine-readable travel documents.
 This is the same standard underpinning the encrypted-chip protocols of the United States passport, the European Union passport, and every other modern sovereign travel document.
-Alignment with ICAO 9303 is what preserves and extends the visa-free reach of the St. Kitts and Nevis passport in the medium and long term.
+Alignment with ICAO 9303 preserves and extends the visa-free reach of the St. Kitts and Nevis passport in the medium and long term.

 Border Benefits of the Upgraded Document